Your cart is empty

-Ethio Coffee Export PLC is a family-owned Ethiopian coffee exporter shipping specialty and commercial grade green coffee beans to roasters, importers, and distributors worldwide.
+Ethio Coffee Import and Export PLC is a family-owned Ethiopian coffee exporter shipping green coffee beans to roasters, importers, and distributors worldwide.

-© 2026 Ethio Coffee Export PLC.
+© 2026 Ethio Coffee Import and Export PLC.
 All rights reserved.

 This guide explains each layer so you can read an Ethiopian coffee offer sheet with confidence, compare quotes between exporters accurately, and plan your purchasing budgets with realistic numbers.